Assistant Professor; Faculty Affiliate, Center for Gender in Organizations

 - "Championing Change," Women's Foodservice Forum, April 2010

-- October 2011, Autonomy vs. Interdependence: How Professionals Navigate Intra-Firm 'Free Markets' to Achieve Work-Life Balance (with Emily Heaphy), 4th Annual People and Organizations Conference, Philadelphia, Pennsylvania.
+- October 2011, Autonomy vs. Interdependence: How Professionals Navigate Intra-Firm 'Free Markets' to Achieve Work-Life Balance (with Emily Heaphy), 4th Annual People and Organizations Conference, Philadelphia, PA.

 - August 2011, Between you and me: Exposing the interpersonal nature of work-nonwork conflict.
-Academy of Management Annual Meeting, San Antonio, Texas.
+Academy of Management Annual Meeting, San Antonio, TX.

 - August 2010, Workplace flexibility enactment as an interpersonal process.
 Academy of Management Annual Meeting, Montreal, Canada.